Considerations for optimizing photometric classification of supernovae from the Rubin Observatory: Results and Implications for Observing Strategy

 \subsection{Light Curve Length}

 The season length is an important factor for observing strategy, which can be tuned by taking additional observations in suboptimal conditions (such as at high airmass).
 We compared the classification performance of light curves of different lengths, as a proxy for season length.
 The right panel of Figure \ref{fig:lc-length} shows that $94\%$ of events in the test set have light curve lengths between $50$--$175$ days; we focus on this interval in the recall (left panel) and precision (middle panel) plots, as outside the range the results are dominated by small-number effects.
 As expected, events observed for longer are better characterized by the feature extraction step, and hence yield higher recall and precision.
+Again, we note that for a fixed total exposure time, a reduced season length could be compensated by a higher cadence.
 Our findings support the minimum five-month season length recommendation in \citet{DESCObservingStrategy2018,osmetrics}.